-Architecture Level Scope Level of Detail SOFIE deliverable Framework SOFIE Broad This document (D2.6) System SOFIE Pilot Pilot specific D5.3 Component SOFIE Component Internal structure of SOFIE components and adapter D2.7 (December 2020)
+Architecture Level Scope Level of Detail SOFIE deliverable Framework SOFIE Broad: defines, what functionalities the architecture components must provide, but their implementation is left to the individual system architectures.
+This document (D2.6) System SOFIE Pilot Pilot specific.
+Defines how the system (including the SOFIE Architecture components used in that system) is to be implemented.
+D5.3 Component SOFIE Component Internal structure of SOFIE components and adapter D2.7 (December 2020)